Russian-American Company: Later period

 In 1818 the Russian government had taken control of the Russian-American Company from the merchants who held the charter.
-Starting in the 1820s the company's profitability slumped due to declining populations of fur bearing animals.
+Starting in the 1820s the company's profitability slumped due to declining populations of fur-bearing animals.
 It had already had bad annual returns, in 1808 slightly less than half of the 2,300,000 rubles of expense were covered.
-Starting in 1797 with its forerunner the United American Company to 1821 the RAC collected the following inventory of furs, worth in total 16 million rubles: 1.3 million foxes of several species, 72,894 sea otters, 59,530 river otters, 34,546 beavers, 30,950 sables, 17,298 wolverines, 14,969 fur seals along with smaller numbers of lynx, wolf, sea lion, walrus and bears.
+Between 1797 and 1821 the RAC or its forerunner the United American Company collected the following inventory of furs, worth in total 16 million rubles: 1.3 million foxes of several species, 72,894 sea otters, 59,530 river otters, 34,546 beavers, 30,950 sables, 17,298 wolverines, 14,969 fur seals along with smaller numbers of lynx, wolf, sea lion, walrus and bears.

-In 1828, Emperor Nicholas I ordered that the RAC begin to supply the Russian settlements on the Kamchatka Peninsula, such as Petropavlovsk, with salt.
-The company was expected to ship between 3,000 and 5,000 Poods of salt annually.
-Continual difficulties at securing large amounts of cheap salt in the Kingdom of Hawaii and Alta California led officials to consider Baja California instead.
-Arvid Etholén was dispatched in the winter of 1827, quickly securing permission from Mexican authorities to gather salt around San Quintín.
+In 1828, Emperor Nicholas I of Russia ordered the RAC to begin to supply the Russian settlements on the Kamchatka Peninsula, such as Petropavlovsk, with salt.
+The company was expected to ship between 3,000 and 5,000 poods of salt annually.
+Continual difficulties in securing large amounts of cheap salt in the Kingdom of Hawaii and Alta California led officials to consider Baja California instead.
+Arvid Etholén was dispatched in the winter of 1827, and soon secured permission from Mexican authorities to gather salt around San Quintín.
 Transportation was arranged with the Misión Santo Tomás.

-The explorer and naval officer, Baron Ferdinand Petrovich von Wrangel, who had been administrator of imperial government interests in Russian America a decade before, was the fifth governor during the government period.
+The explorer and naval officer, Baron Ferdinand Petrovich von Wrangel, who had been administrator of imperial government interests in Russian America a decade before, was the fifth governor (in office: 1830 to 1835) during the government period.
 Eventually during the 1840s the governing board of the company was replaced with a five-member administration of imperial naval officers.